Introduction

 The surviving named school records do not represent the full early school system of Telfair County.
 County records for 1907 reported a total of 60 schools: 45 white schools and 15 Black schools.
 [15] Many of those early rural schools remain unidentified by name in easily accessible online records.

 These missing schools were likely small neighborhood or community schools that disappeared through consolidation, renaming, or the loss of local records.
-Identifying them will require further research in:

 By the 1940s and 1950s, a clearer set of community schools appears in official records, including Lumber City, McRae-Helena, Milan, Ocmulgee, Workmore, Scotland, Towns, Uniondale, and others.
 [2][3]